TerraCodec: Compressing Optical Earth Observation Data: Additional details on cloud inpainting

 \subsection{Qualitative results}

-Figure~\ref{app:fig:allclear_examples} presents additional TEC--TT inpainting results on the AllClear test set across varying degrees of cloudiness in the three past input frames.
-While three context images are shown, TEC--TT uses only the two least cloudy as input.
-Notably, even under heavily clouded conditions, TEC--TT leverages past context to produce relatively accurate predictions of the target frame.
+Figure~\ref{app:fig:allclear_examples} presents additional TEC-TT inpainting results on the AllClear test set across varying degrees of cloudiness in the three past input frames.
+While three context images are shown, TEC-TT uses only the two least cloudy as input.
+Notably, even under heavily clouded conditions, TEC-TT leverages past context to produce relatively accurate predictions of the target frame.